-YouTube Ad Sequencing: it’s an amazing product from our POV to frontload the user with lots of information and tell a great story.
+It’s an amazing product from our POV to frontload the user with lots of information and tell a great story.
 You can drive impact and create rich stories that reach your most important audiences.
 Storytelling is key to effective advertising and YouTube Video Ad Sequencing is a new tool to help you tell the story of your brand, product, or service across a series of video creatives and video ad formats in order to create lasting impact – across a single bid type.

-Beyond the ﬁrst impression – see below example – different videos get served throughout the day depending on the rules you set.
+Beyond the ﬁrst impression – see below example – YouTube serves different videos throughout the day depending on the rules you set.

-Custom Details Page for app campaigns: allows you to differentiate and customize your landing pages with relevant creative themes instead of using only one generic image for all.
+It allows you to differentiate and customize your landing pages.
+With relevant creative themes instead of using only one generic image for all.
 That results in a more dynamic look and it’s definitely more helpful for the user.
 It’s absolutely new in the ad space and worth mentioning that Apple doesn’t have it yet.
 If you want to read about it more, check our latest article out!
-There are rumours that Google is rolling this back at them moment though … seems performance was not convincing, management too difficult.
+There are rumors that Google is rolling this back at the moment though.
+It seems the performance was not convincing, management is too difficult.
 We keep you posted.

 Correct measurement setup and event tracking are crucial to your App campaign’s success.
 Good to remember though that the search on Safari is not being measured with your MMP anymore.
 So whenever someone is clicking your ad on Safari (on an iOS device), and once they install our App, the purchases are attributed as organic since.
 Therefore the results of an iOS campaign always look worse.
 Especially compared to an Android campaign in the reports by any third-party mobile measurement partner, like Adjust or Appsflyer.